 Casey Neistat has been internet famous for years, but his rise to YouTube stardom accelerated this year when he started making short films every day.
 Casey is a YouTuber, filmmaker, entrepreneur, producer, and many other things.
 But most of all, he is a storyteller (and motivational speaker in disguise).

-He is an inspiration to people from all ages.
-I’ve read and heard countless stories of people who picked up their camera for the first time in years and started shooting because they love it.
+He is an inspiration to people of all ages.
+I’ve read and heard countless stories of people who picked up their cameras for the first time in years and started shooting because they love it.
 Others are challenged by Casey to find their passion in life.

-Casey Neistat has mastered the art of entertaining and educating an audience—a combination that everyone who aspires to become an influencer desires.
+Casey Neistat has mastered the art of entertaining and educating an audience—a combination that everyone who aspires to become an influencer desire.
 But other people can learn from him as well.